Democrats rev up plans for 2020 campaign launches

 NEW YORK (AP) — Democrats are hitting fast forward.

 The first major presidential campaign announcements could come before year's end.
 The Democratic National Committee plans to announce a debate framework by then featuring 15 to 20 candidates.
-The first primary debate could happen as early as May, a full three months before the premier debate of the 2016 cycle.
+The first primary debate could happen as early as May, a full three months before the premiere debate of the 2016 cycle.

 And long-rumored White House hopefuls are already bowing out.